ndronos/c-nomorph/HowStufWorks.md

 The built-in operations in C are the typical operations you'd find in most programming languages.
+When you are combining several operations into a single statement, be sure to know the operator precedence
+(or the order in which the program will perform each operation in expression)...

 (HowStuffWorks, 2017) pp. 6 & 13
 ```